 - All registered candidates automatically become studying members of the ILM for 6 months, free of charge, and can enjoy a range of member benefits.

-- Following successful completion, you will receive an ILM Coaching and Mentoring for Managers (Level 5 UK) from the Institute of Leadership and Management.
+- Following successful completion, you will receive an ILM Certificate in Effective Coaching and Mentoring (Level 5 UK) from the Institute of Leadership and Management.
 This is an award on the UK Regulated Qualification Framework (RQF) and is comparable to an award at level 6 on the Irish National Framework of Qualifications.
 CMIT is an approved ILM centre.